The images and text in this guide may not be reproduced in part or whole in ANY format,

 Termed the Marseille system, this analytic method provides for a standardized TH-1 – TH-5 scale as a summary based upon specific, objective and quantitative thermal features and differential levels of infrared energy.
 Thermal features are divided into Signs and Criteria based upon their established characterization of breast disease (2, 3).

 At this time, there are no comprehensive national standards for medical thermology and the medical consumer will have a no real ability to evaluate the relative abilities, claims and quality from a broad range of providers.
 Some providers have invented novel “professional boards” to give the illusion of a meaningful accreditation to pretentious thermologists without any training or experience prior to a weekend course.
-You should screen the providers of medical thermology by American Academy of Thermology accreditation and certification by the American Board of Thermology.
+You should screen the providers of medical thermology that are accredited and certified by the American Board of Thermology.

 While there is a wide recognition that diagnostic infrared imaging is a physiologic process, there is not an equally wide understanding of the underlying physiologic principles.
 Over fifty years ago, Lawson developed an empirical relationship linking unusually hot skin patterns with underlying cancer in the female breast and with that link founded the modern era of medical thermography (1).
 The basis for the elevated skin temperatures and breast cancer were the subject of considerable speculation and, as often occurs, the observations preceded the understanding.
 Interested individuals as well as serious investigators have speculated the heat of focal inflammation, an immune response or the inefficiencies of cancer’s metabolism as the basis for the hot patterns proximal to breast cancer (2, 3).
 A simple calculation of the energy requirements to maintain the increased temperatures commonly encountered with breast cancer effectively eliminated locally-generated metabolic heat as a possible mechanism for the hot patterns related to breast cancer (4).